 Detox can be painful, but it is not dangerous if you are otherwise healthy.
 Even if you’re not, medical detox can support you through the detox process, protecting you from withdrawal syndromes, dehydration, and other risks associated with detox.

 Addiction is a deep disorder of the brain and body.
 It’s also a vicious cycle that works like this: people with an addiction usually have genetic, brain chemistry, another difference that makes them more vulnerable to addiction.
 That’s why addiction tends to run in families.
 The process of addiction intensifies these differences by altering brain chemistry and gene expression.

 One chemical that helps explain this phenomenon is a coenzyme called nicotinamide adenine dinucleotide (NAD).
 You might not think much about NAD, but it plays a key role in every cell of your body, by supporting reactions at the cellular level.
 Without adequate levels of NAD, your cells and your body can’t function correctly.

 NAD is linked to healthier neurotransmitter levels.
 Neurotransmitters are brain chemicals that help send signals.
 They play key roles in virtually everything the brain does, and low neurotransmitter levels can cause depression, anxiety, trouble sleeping, difficulty concentrating, chronic pain, and much more.
-NAD supports your body to remain healthy as it navigates the difficult detox journey.
-It can reduce the symptoms of withdrawal, make withdrawal shorter, and even support you to remain sober without relapsing.
+Our studies show that NAD supports your body in remaining healthy as it navigates the difficult detox journey.
+We have seen it reduce the symptoms of withdrawal, make withdrawal shorter, and even support you in remaining sober without relapsing.

 If you’re ready to begin your recovery journey, we’re ready to help.
 Let us show you how our program can help you detox from Xanax Life doesn’t have to be an endless struggle.
 We can show you a path out of the darkness.
 Call us today to get started creating your new life!